web-differently12/developer-edition-docker-compose/README.md

 Note you will need an [extended license](#) to run Rasa Pro Developer Edition on a server.

 1. Create a VM on your cloud provider of choice, and install Docker.
+1vCPU and 2GB RAM should be sufficient unless you've trained a big NLU model.

 2. Create a directory and copy in the following files from this repo:
 - `docker-compose.yml`